whoan/vuepress-theme-canvas/README.md

       cssIcon: 'fa fa-fw fa-github'
     }]

+## TODOs

+- Add pagination

 ## Limitations

 This project is meant to be simple and it has some limitations.
 Some of them can be addressed with the time, others will never be implemented to maintain its simplicity.

 These are the current limitations, based on what you can expect for a blog:

-- It only list the markdown files in the root of your docs folder.
-In other words, it ignores the folders you can have in your docs repo.
+- It lists all the markdown files at the same level regardless the directory they are placed in.
 - It doesn't have tags.
 - It doesn't have a search bar.
 - It doesn't have a lot of other things you can find in other blogs; but it's beautiful, something you don't find in a lot of other blogs.